gjlumsden/net-core-workshop/labs/01-net-core-fundamentals/02-using-net-standard.md

     }
     ```

-4. Run your console application from Visual Studio.
+4. Run the newly created console application from Visual Studio.

-5. You now have a .NET Standard library, that is being referenced by a ASP.NET Core Web API project and a .NET Framework Console app.
+5. You now have a .NET Standard library, that is being referenced by a **ASP.NET Core** Web API project and a **.NET Framework** Console app.
 "DiscountCalculator.Core" can be used anywhere that implements "netstandard2.0":

-    * .NET Core 2.0
+    * .NET Core 2.0+
     * .NET Framework 4.6.1
     * Mono 5.4
     * Xamarin.iOS 10.14